JAKUB STEFEK PHD, PHD

 The subject of his doctoral thesis was "The Organ Solo Works of Jewish composers of Central Europe in the years 1810–1938".
 It is the first book on this subject in Polish literature.
 In 2022, it received third prize at the 10th Majer Balaban Competition for the best doctoral theses on Jews and Israel, organized by the Jewish Historical Institute in Warsaw, as the first PhD thesis in the field of musical arts in the history of the competition.

 In 2021, the University of Potsdam released his album "Arno Nadel - Schire Simroh" with cantor Isidoro Abramowicz and the Choir of the Pestalozzisttrasse Synagogue in Berlin.
 In 2023 CD "Jakub Weiss - Psalms and Hymns" with Isidoro Abramowicz, Barbara Halec and the Chamber Choir of the Academy of Art in Szczecin has been released by DUX label.
+In 2023, he received the Creative Scholarship of the City of Szczecin to record another album.
 Further pioneering projects are under preparation, both restoring the cultural heritage of Central Europe and inspiring composers, artists and performers to constantly search for new paths of artistic expression.

 His greatest interests include performing arts marketing.
 He completed post-graduate studies "Academy of Management - modern company management practices" at the Warsaw School of Economics.
 He participated in artistic and scientific conferences, and also collaborated with, among others with the Fryderyk Chopin University of Music, POLIN Museum of the History of Polish Jews, the Main Board of the Polish Association of Choirs and Orchestras and the Mieczysław Karłowicz Philharmonic in Szczecin.
 He was a speaker at TEDx Warsaw, where his speeches about organ inspiration were listened live by several thousand people.
 Since 2017, he has been a board member of the SPOT.ON ART Foundation based in Szczecin, under which he has carried out over a dozen original projects.
 In addition, he takes part in initiatives popularizing knowledge about the history of culture in Szczecin.
 Since 2017, he has also been a lecturer at the "Culture Manager" postgraduate studies conducted by the University of Economics in Katowice.
 He is the author of publications, among others: "Defining recipients of organ music", "Cultural products in the opinion of consumers on the example of POLIN Museum" and "Was the organ hipster?
 A Historical Instrument in Contemporary Culture ”.
 The subject of his doctoral dissertation in this area was modeling consumer behavior on the performing arts market in Poland.